 Big oh Notation (O)

 It is the formal way to express the upper boundary of an algorithm running time.
-It measures the worst case of time complexity or the longest amount of time, algorithm takes to complete their operation.
+It measures the worst case of time complexity or the algorithm's longest amount of time to complete its operation.
 It is represented as shown below: